-Teams Phone provides complete PBX capabilities for your organization.
-However, to enable users to make calls outside your organization, you need to connect Teams Phone to the Public Switched Telephone Network (PSTN).
-To connect Teams Phone to the PSTN, you can choose one of the following options:
+Phone System provides complete PBX capabilities for your organization.
+However, to enable users to make calls outside your organization, you need to connect Phone System to the Public Switched Telephone Network (PSTN).
+To connect Phone System to the PSTN, you can choose one of the following options:

-Teams Phone with Calling Plan.
+Phone System with Calling Plan.
 An all-in-the-cloud solution with Microsoft as your PSTN carrier.

-Teams Phone with your own PSTN carrier by using Operator Connect.
-With Operator Connect, if your existing operator is a participant in the Microsoft Operator Connect program, they can manage the service for bringing PSTN calling to Teams.
+Phone System with your own PSTN carrier by using Operator Connect.
+With Operator Connect, if your existing operator is a participates in the Microsoft Operator Connect program, they can manage the service for bringing PSTN calling to Teams.
 For information on the benefits and requirements of Operator Connect, see Plan Operator Connect.

-Teams Phone with your own PSTN carrier by using Direct Routing to connect your on-premises environment to Teams.
+Phone System with your own PSTN carrier by using Direct Routing to connect your on-premises environment to Teams.

-You can also choose a combination of options, which enables you to design a solution for a complex environment, or manage a multi-step migration (more about migration later).
+You can choose a combination of options, which enables you to design a solution for a complex environment, or manage a multi-step migration.
+You'll read more about migration later.

-Most Teams Phone features are the same regardless of the PSTN connectivity option you choose.
-There are some differences in functionality, however, that affect how you configure certain Teams Phone features, such as call routing and emergency calling.
-For more information about PSTN connectivity options and these configuration considerations, see PSTN connectivity options.
+Most Phone System features are the same regardless of the PSTN connectivity option you choose.
+There are some differences in functionality, however, that affect how you configure certain Phone System features, such as call routing and emergency calling.
+For more information about PSTN connectivity options and configuration considerations, see PSTN connectivity options.